bgoonz/BGOONZ_BLOG_2.0/docs/content/cheat-sheets/testing-classes-w-chai.md

 # App Academy Open

-> Learn to code online with access to App Academy’s entire full-stack course for free
+> Learn to code online with access to App Academy's entire full-stack course for free

 -   ⏱ 10 minutes